tbalmat/iCPAGdb/README.md

 iCPAGdb is designed to facilitate rapid analysis of genetic correlation across thousands of GWAS simultaneously.
 Current verion of iCPAGdb contains GWAS summary statistic from >4400 diseases/traits, and allows users to explore pre-computed correlations across all existing diseases and/or upload their own GWAS to identify and explore shared SNPs between their own GWAS and >4400 diseases/traits.

 This repo contains two parts
-1) python3 code for iCPAGdb.
+1) python3 code for iCPAGdb

 2) R shiny code for Web browser